kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

----
-title: "KubeStellar Syncer"
----

 ![edge-syncer drawio](images/edge-syncer-overview.png)

-#### Registering Edge Syncer on an Edge cluster
+#### Registering KubeStellar Syncer on an Edge cluster

 Edge-syncer can be deployed on Edge cluster easily by the following steps.

 1. Create SyncTarget and Location
     - Mailbox controller creates mailbox workspace automatically.
 2. Get mailbox workspace name
-3. Use command to register edge-syncer and obtain yaml manifests to bootstrap Edge Syncer
+3. Use command to obtain yaml manifests to bootstrap KubeStellar Syncer
     ```console
     kubectl ws <mb-ws name>
-    bin/kubectl-kcpforedgesyncer workload edge-sync <Edge Sync Target name> --syncer-image <Edge Syncer Image> -o edge-syncer.yaml
+    bin/kubectl-kubestellar-syncer_gen <Edge Sync Target name> --syncer-image <KubeStellar Syncer image> -o edge-syncer.yaml
     ```
-    Here `bin/kubectl-kcpforedgesyncer` refers to a special variant of kcp's kubectl plugin that includes the implementation of the functionality needed here.
+    Here `bin/kubectl-kubestellar-syncer_gen` refers to a special variant of KubeStellar's kubectl plugin that includes the implementation of the functionality needed here.
 This variant, under the special name shown here, is a normal part of the `bin` of edge-mc.
-    For the Edge Syncer image, please refer to the section to [Build Edge Syncer image](#build-edge-syncer-image)
+    For the KubeStellar Syncer image, please select an official image from https://quay.io/repository/kubestellar/syncer?tab=tags.
+For example, `--syncer-image quay.io/kubestellar/syncer:v0.2.2`.
+You can also create a syncer image from the source following [Build KubeStellar Syncer Image](#build-kubestellar-syncer-image).
 4. Deploy edge-syncer on an Edge cluster
 5. Syncer starts to run on the Edge cluster
-    - Edge Syncer starts watching and consuming SyncerConfig
+    - KubeStellar Syncer starts watching and consuming SyncerConfig

 The overall diagram is as follows:

 ![edge-syncer boot](images/edge-syncer-boot.png)

-#### What edge-sync plugin does
+#### What kubestellar syncer-gen plugin does

 In order for Syncer to sync resources between upstream (workspace) and doenstream (physical cluster), both access information are required.
-For the upstream access, the registration command of Syncer (`kubectl kcp workload edge-sync`) creates a service account, clusterrole, and clusterrolebinding in the workspace, and then generates kubeconfig manifest from the service account token, KCP server URL, and the server certificates.
+For the upstream access, the registration command of Syncer (`kubectl kubestellar syncer-gen`) creates a service account, clusterrole, and clusterrolebinding in the workspace, and then generates kubeconfig manifest from the service account token, KCP server URL, and the server certificates.
 The kubeconfig manifest is embedded in a secret manifest and the secret is mount to `/kcp/` in Syncer pod.
 The command generates such deployment manifest as Syncer reads `/kcp/` for the upstream Kubeconfig.
 On the other hand, for the downstream part, in addition to the deployment manifest, the command generates a service account, role/clusterrole, rolebinding/clusterrolebinding for Syncer to access resources on the physical cluster.
 These resources for the downstream part are the resources to be deployed to downstream cluster.
 The serviceaccount is set to `serviceAccountName` in the deployment manifest.

-Note: In addtion to that, the command creates EdgeSyncConfig CRD if not exist, and creates a deffault EdgeSyncConfig resource with the name specified in the command (;`kubectl kcp workload edge-sync <name>`).
+Note: In addtion to that, the command creates EdgeSyncConfig CRD if not exist, and creates a deffault EdgeSyncConfig resource with the name specified in the command (;`kubectl kubestellar syncer-gen <name>`).
 The default EdgeSyncConfig is no longer needed since Syncer now consumes all EdgeSyncConfigs in the workspace.
 Furthermore, creation of EdgeSyncConfig CRD will also no longer be needed since we will switch to use SyncerConfig rather than EdgeSyncConfig in near future.

 The source code of the command is [{{ config.repo_url }}/blob/{{ config.ks_branch }}/pkg/cliplugins/kcp-edge/syncer-gen/edgesync.go]({{ config.repo_url }}/blob/{{ config.ks_branch }}/pkg/cliplugins/kcp-edge/syncer-gen/edgesync.go).